Documentation

 Consult MCP — A Second Opinion, Already Wired In

-Open Claude Code in any PorkiCoder terminal tab and it already has two extra tools waiting — consult_kimi and consult_gemini — so it can reach sideways mid-task and ask a model of a different lineage for a real second opinion, without you ever leaving the session.
+Open Claude Code in any PorkiCoder terminal tab and it already has six consult tools waiting — consult_kimi, consult_kimi27, consult_kimi27_fast, consult_glm52, consult_gemini, and consult_gpt5 — so it can reach sideways mid-task and ask a model of a different lineage for a real second opinion, without you ever leaving the session.
 There is nothing to install, nothing to configure, and the first dollars of consults are already paid for.
 No claude mcp add, no API keys to paste, no window-switching.
 It is just there.

 Why a different lineage?
 Because re-asking the same model the same question is theater — it doesn't reconsider, it re-confirms, echoing its own training right back at you with extra confidence.
 Picture Claude several turns deep into a stubborn bug, the same fix failing the same way.
 Instead of you opening another tab to play telephone, Claude can sanity-check a refactor, break a multi-turn debugging stalemate, fact-check a claim, get UI & design help, do deep research, or reason over a large context — and get back an answer it didn't already believe.
 You stay in flow; Claude breaks the stalemate.